Skip to Main Content

 Workshops and Lectures

-A number of education and outreach activities will be planned throughout the two-year project.
-These activities are designed to raise awareness about marine debris, facilitate understanding of the connections between actions and impacts in the marine environment, and encourage behavior change.
-These activities will include both formal (e.g., courses or modules) and informal (e.g., lectures, workshops, cleanups open to voluntary participation by members of the community) education experiences.
+A number of education and outreach activities were executed throughout the two-year project.
+These activities were designed to raise awareness about marine debris, facilitate understanding of the connections between actions and impacts in the marine environment, and encourage behavior change.
+These activities included both formal (e.g., courses or modules) and informal (e.g., lectures, workshops, cleanups open to voluntary participation by members of the community) education experiences.

 Attend a virtual workshop to expand your knowledge of single-use plastics and how they impact the environment.
-You can view past recordings below or visit the homepage for details on upcoming events.
+You can view past recordings below.